ronitbhatia/wanderlog/README_STREAMLIT.md

-# WanderLog - Streamlit Version
+# VoyageLog - Streamlit Version

 A beautiful travel journal application built with Streamlit that allows users to log their trips, add photos, and view them on an interactive map.